zachwolf/vanillaJSslides/README.md

 # vanillaJSslides
-personal exploration of using vanilla js + git via the command line to create a responsive html slideshow
+personal exploration of using vanilla js + git via the command line to create a responsive html slideshow. also my first experience creating and maintaining a github project page. fun stuff!

 instructions: use left and right arrows to navigate